 |#5.
 Joovy Groove Ultralight|

-For those looking for more feature-rich and stylish strollers, check out our best luxury stroller list, and for those with twins or two kids to push around, check out our reviews of the best double strollers.
-Finally, if you're looking for travel systems that include a stroller and infant car seat, check out our best travel systems here.
+For those looking for more feature-rich and stylish strollers, check out our best luxury strollers, and for those with twins or two kids to push around, check out our reviews of the best double strollers.
+Finally, if you're looking for travel systems that include a stroller and infant car seat, check out our best travel systems.

 Some of the strollers we reviewed didn't do so well with quality: they had flimsy plastic parts, the canopy cracked or tore easily, or the wheels broke after a few months.
 Some also weren't so easy to use: folding was difficult or cumbersome, handlebars were at an uncomfortable angle, wheel brakes were hard to use, steering radius wasn't so great, or the recline adjustment was nearly impossible to use.
 Finally, some of the options just weren't very comfortable, with hard back-rests, poorly positioned foot rests, hard plastic parts along the side where your baby leans while napping, etc.